When it comes to projects, most are looking for the perfect tools and practices to do the job.

 Here is more on the responsibilities of the Product Owner.

-1 – Developing and communicating the Product Goal.
+- Developing and communicating the Product Goal.
 It is up to the Product Owner to evaluate the current product and decide how it will be developed further.
-By communicating with stakeholders and doing research they are responsible for setting a clear path for the Scrum Team.
+By communicating with stakeholders and doing research, they are responsible for setting a clear path for the Scrum Team.

-3 – Collaborating with the team, customer, and other stakeholders.
-To have a good grasp on where the product should be going, the Product Owner has to be great at communicating with various parties.
+- Collaborating with the team, customer, and other stakeholders.
+To understand where the product should be going, the Product Owner has to be great at communicating with various parties.
 This includes talking to customers, stakeholders, and the Scrum Team and representing their ideas to each other.

-4 – Assisting the Scrum Team.
-Lastly, while the Product Owner is not in charge of the Scrum Team, they have to assist them.
+- Assisting the Scrum Team.
+Lastly, while the Product Owner is not in charge of the Scrum Team, they must assist them.
 The PO assists the team in User Story development and participates in Sprint Planning and Review.

 Common misconceptions about what Product Owners should do